-"It is true that there are two dozen other diamond-substrate companies like ours tions," he said.
+used in other applications," he said.

 PDS develops these prototype devices. but does not sell them by itself, he hastened to add, saying, "To actually develop and produce commercial devices ourselves would take a lot more time, and require more resources."
-PDS is focused on doing the kind of exploratory research and development work that a major company might want to do. but perhaps does not have the time or expert staff.
+PDS is focused on doing the kind of exploratory research and development work that a major company might want to do, but perhaps does not have the time or expert staff.
 The most important potential application for the transistors that PDS is working on is power electronics, he explained.